SKalt/SKalt.github.io/content/projects/container_image_dist_ref.md

 ```

 5.7756 µs \* 1000 ns/µs / 45 test cases is roughly 128 ns per test case, which is a cool 25x speedup that will make save exactly $0 ever.
-I intend to spend every nanoseconds I saved patting myself on the back and giving myself high-fives.
+I intend to spend every nanosecond I saved patting myself on the back and giving myself high-fives.

 ## Testing for fidelity